ParasTemkar/Tic-Tac-Toe_TOP/README.md

 - Modular JavaScript structure using factory functions or module pattern.

 ## Tech Stack
-HTML
+- HTML
-CSS (Flexbox/Grid for layout)
+-CSS (Flexbox/Grid for layout)
-JavaScript
+- JavaScript

 ## How to Run